M4rti21/book/README.md

 collections as you want.
 The file is divided in two sections: `[config]` and `[bookmarks]`.

 > [!IMPORTANT]
-> Indentation in this file has to be 4 spaces and needs cannot be ommited
+> Indentation in this file has to be 4 spaces and cannot be ommited

 > [!TIP]
 > Anything at the ritght side of the hashtag `#` symbol will be interpreted as a